jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-However, in 2008 the median internal breach nabbed 375,000 records; as you can see in Figure 13, this year its only 80,00\.
+However, in 2008 the median internal breach nabbed 375,000 records; as you can see in Figure 13, this year it’s only 80,00\.
 While it appears the number of records is decreasing, it is important to keep in mind that a number of changes have taken place